-Box 25.4 Clinicians Must Be Able to Differentiate Delirium and Dementia from Depression [17]
+Box 23.4.
+Clinicians Must Be Able to Differentiate Delirium and Dementia from Depression [14]

 - 1. Delirium:

-- (a) Develops over a short period of time.
+- (a) Develops over a short period of time

-- (b) Lack of attention and consciousness.
+- (b) Lack of attention and consciousness

-- (c) No complaint pertaining to loss of memory.
+- (c) No complaints pertaining to loss of memory

-- (d) Occurs as a result of.
+- (d) Occurs as a result of:

-- Medical conditions.
+- (i) Medical conditions

-- Side effects of certain medications.
+- (ii) Side effects of certain medications

-- Intoxications.
+- (iii) Intoxications

-- (e) Reversible.
+- (e) Reversible

 - 2. Dementia:

-- (a) Develops over months to years insidiously.
+- (a) Develops over months to years, insidiously and progressively

-- (b) Progressive; altered consciousness in advanced disease.
+- (b) Altered consciousness in advanced disease

 - (c) Loss of memory common, along with loss of at least one other cognitive function such as:

-- Attention.
+- (i) Attention

-- Language.
+- (ii) Language

-- Orientation.
+- (iii) Orientation

-- Reasoning.
+- (iv) Reasoning

-- Executive functioning.
+- (v) Executive functioning

-- Cognitive skill necessary for planning and sequencing tasks.

-- (d) Usually permanent and irreversible.
+- (d) Rarely reversible

 - 3. Depression:

-- (a) Develops over months to years.
+- (a) Can develop acutely or insidiously

-- (b) Not associated with lack of consciousness.
+- (b) Not associated with altered consciousness

-- (c) No loss of memory.
+- (c) Complaints of memory loss can be present

-- (d) Reversible.
+- (d) Reversible

-Apart from delirium and dementia, generalized anxiety is quite common in patients with kidney disease and should be distinguished from depression by identifying patients who worry excessively on more days than not about a number of topics, that has persisted for more than 6 months, with the presence of self-perception that they are worried and lack control to modify its intensity and frequency [1].
-This accompanies 3 of the 6 criterion symptom domains including fatigue, irritability, muscle tension, sleep disturbances, psychomotor agitation, and disturbed concentration [1].
-Similarly, somatic symptoms such as sleep disturbances, sexual dysfunction, poor QOL, low energy level, easy fatigability, and weight and appetite changes can be present with uremia and make the diagnosis of MDD difficult.
-Alcohol and other substance abuse related disorders should be excluded, as these are commonly associated with depression (Fig. 25.2).
-Finally, fatigue, a common symptom of MDD, can also be present due to coexisting comorbidities in CKD/ESKD patients which should be carefully evaluated [18].
+frequency [1].
+This accompanies three of the six criterion symptom domains including fatigue, irritability, muscle tension, sleep disturbance, psychomotor agitation, and disturbed concentration [1].
+Similarly, somatic symptoms such as sleep disturbances, sexual dysfunction, low energy level, easy fatigability, and weight and appetite changes can be present with uremia and make the diagnosis of MDD difficult.
+Alcohol and other substance abuse-related disorders should be excluded, as these are commonly associated with depression (Fig. 23.2).

-25.7 Treatment of Depression in Patients with CKD
+23.7 Treatment of Depression in Patients with CKD

-A diligent clinician should recognize MDD, identify its risk factors, triage patients at risk of suicide, and tailor management based on the needs of the specific patient and the resources available.
+A diligent clinician should recognize MDD, identify its risk factors, triage patients at risk for suicide, and tailor management based on the needs of the specific patient and the resources available [11].
 Screening tools enable clinicians to identify patients who are at risk for suicide.
 It is important to differentiate "thoughts for suicide" from "thinking about death" in patients with end-stage and terminal diseases such as ESKD and cancer in order to triage patients appropriately.
-Given a majority of patients with kidney disease are elderly, "thoughts of death" may be common without depressive symptoms or thoughts of suicide (Box 25.5).
-Furthermore, those who screen positive for suicidal thoughts should be queried for presence of active suicidal intent or plan (Fig. 25.2).
-Those with suicidal intent or plan should be referred to an emergency department or urgent care facility that can provide further urgent psychiatric clinical assessment, triage, and management (Fig. 25.2).
+Given that a majority of patients with kidney disease are elderly, "thoughts of death" may be common without depressive symptoms or thoughts of suicide.
+Furthermore, those who screen positive for suicidal thoughts should be queried for presence of suicidal intent or plan (Box 23.5).
+Those with suicidal intent or plan should be referred to an emergency room or urgent care facility that can provide further urgent psychiatric clinical assessment and triage and appropriate support groups.